-- Wages in excess of the annual salary paid to the Governor of the State of New York; - Lump-sum payments for deferred compensation, sick leave, accumulated vacation or other credits for time not worked; - Any form of termination pay; - 4.
-Any additional compensation paid in anticipation of retirement; and - In the case of employees who receive wages from three or more employers in a 12-month period, the wages paid by the third and each successive employer.
+- 1. Wages in excess of the annual salary paid to the Governor of the State of New York; - 2.
+Lump-sum payments for deferred compensation, sick leave, accumulated vacation or other credits for time not worked; - 3.
+Any form of termination pay; - 4.
+Any additional compensation paid in anticipation of retirement; and - 5.
+In the case of employees who receive wages from three or more employers in a 12-month period, the wages paid by the third and each successive employer.

-Disability Retirement
+Ordinary Disability Retirement

-Tier 6 members are eligible for a Disability Retirement Benefit at any age if they have 10 or more years of Credited Service and NYCERS' Medical Board determines that they are physically or mentally incapacitated to perform their job duties and were so incapacitated at the time that they ceased performance of their duties.
+Tier 6 members are eligible for an Ordinary Disability Retirement Benefit at any age if they have 10 or more years of Credited Service and NYCERS' Medical Board determines that they are physically or mentally incapacitated to perform their job duties and were so incapacitated at the time that they ceased performance of their duties.